tsunami416604/azure-docs.hu-hu/articles/role-based-access-control/check-access.md

 ---
-title: Rövid útmutató – Azure-erőforrások megtekintése a hozzáférés egy felhasználó rendelkezik |} A Microsoft Docs
+title: Quickstart - View the access a user has to Azure resources
-description: Ismerje meg, a hozzáférés egy felhasználó vagy az egyéb rendszerbiztonsági tag van szerepköralapú hozzáférés-vezérlés (RBAC) és az Azure portal segítségével Azure-erőforrások megtekintése.
+description: In this QuickStart, learn how to view the access a user or other security principal has to Azure resources using role-based access control (RBAC) and the Azure portal.
 services: role-based-access-control
 documentationCenter: ''
 author: rolyon